Dynamics of Learning under User Choice: Overspecialization and Peer-Model Probing: Discussion

 \paragraph{User Preference Modeling.} Our experiments simulate user preferences via K-means clustering, which provides a controlled environment but may not capture the full complexity of real-world platform choice.
 Settings with explicit preference data or richer choice models (e.g., multinomial logit with heterogeneous coefficients) merit exploration.

-\paragraph{Online Probing.} Our analysis considers offline probing, where pseudo-labels are collected once at initialization.
+\paragraph{Online Probing.} Our analysis considers offline probing, where pseudo-labels are collected once at initialization; this mirrors fixed-teacher distillation workflows and avoids querying peers at different stages of adaptation.
 Extending to \emph{online probing}, where learners continuously query adapting peers throughout training, introduces co-adaptation dynamics that may lead to instabilities reminiscent of model collapse \citep{shumailov2024model}.
 Characterizing when online probing converges—and whether it outperforms offline probing—is an interesting direction for future work.

 \paragraph{Convex Losses and Linear Models.} Our theoretical analysis is restricted to convex losses (squared and cross-entropy) with linear predictors.
-Extending the convergence and performance guarantees to non-convex settings with deep networks is an important open direction.
+The Census MLP experiment in Figure~\ref{fig:census_nn} suggests that the qualitative overspecialization and probing-recovery phenomena persist for simple non-convex learners, but extending the convergence and performance guarantees to deep networks remains an important open direction.